MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-msdtc.md

 ### Active directory

-Microsoft recommends using MSDTC with RPC enabled if SQL Server is enrolled into an Active Directory (AD) configuration.
-If SQL Server is configured to use AD authentication, MSDTC uses mutual authentication RPC security by default.
+Microsoft recommends using MSDTC with RPC enabled if SQL Server is enrolled into an Active Directory configuration.
+If SQL Server is configured to use Active Directory authentication, MSDTC uses mutual authentication RPC security by default.

 ### Windows and Linux